Easy Homemade Soapnut Powder (Soapberry, Reetha, Ritha) Shampoo and Marshmallow Root Conditioner

 As part of the Amazon Affiliate and other affiliate programs, I may earn a commission from qualifying purchases through the links on my site.
 I appreciate your support.
 FYI: I was already buying and using these brands/products before joining the affiliate programs.

-I finally put together an easy homemade shampoo that works for my hair made from soapnut powder (also known as soapberries and reetha).
-I just mix it up before my shower.
+I put together an easy homemade shampoo that works for my hair made from soapnut powder (also known as soapberries and reetha/ritha) and a marshmallow root conditioner.
+I just mix them up before my shower.
 Hair and scalp types vary widely, so you will probably have to experiment with this to get it correct for your type.
 Also, if you have been using store bought shampoo there will most likely be an adjustment period for your scalp and hair.
 In addition, I have never colored my hair, so I don’t know if this works for color treated hair.
 I’m just sharing a recipe that works for me; try it at your own risk!

 Also, I recommend wearing a mask when working with the dry powders.
 And, like any shampoo or soap, shikakai and soapnut will irritate your eyes, so keep away from your eyes.

 —I have updated my routine to simply mixing all the powders together to make a paste, so that is an option if you want to try that as well.
 Instructions are below to make the paste and after that are my original instructions.